OpenAgentsInc/cloudburrow/README.md

   ```

 This repo currently scaffolds the project and documentation.
 Broker, client integration, and MCP endpoints will be added incrementally with Bun‑first tooling.

-## MCP Tools

-- Plain-language overview
-  - A “tunnel” is the secure pipe Cloudflare creates from a public hostname to your local machine (the pipe comes alive when your `cloudflared` connector runs).
-  - The `wss://<hostname>/ws` “link” is just the URL clients use to connect through that tunnel to your app.
-  - You use create/status/revoke to manage the pipe, and announce_link to print the exact URL you’ll share or dial.

-- `tunnel.announce_link`
-  - Input: `{ hostname: string }`
-  - Returns: `wss://<hostname>/ws` as a structured link for clients to display or use.
-  - Notes: No tunnel is created; this only formats the public WebSocket URL for a host.
-  - Reason: So UIs/agents can show or store the precise URL without guessing paths or protocols.

-- `tunnel.create_named`
-  - Input: `{ deviceHint?: string }`
-  - Creates a named Cloudflare Tunnel and DNS CNAME (proxied) for a unique hostname.
-  - Returns: `{ tunnelId: string, hostname: string, createdAt: string }`
-  - Notes: The connector `token` is never returned by MCP (by design).
-Use broker REST to run a connector.
-  - Reason: Allocate a fresh, unique public pipe + name you control for a device/session.

-- `tunnel.status`
-  - Input: `{ tunnelId: string }`
-  - Checks whether a connector is currently attached to the tunnel.
-  - Returns: `{ connected: boolean, lastSeen?: string }`
-  - Reason: Tell if your local connector is online yet; great for readiness checks and health.

-- `tunnel.revoke`
-  - Input: `{ tunnelId: string, hostname?: string }`
-  - Deletes the Cloudflare Tunnel and attempts best‑effort DNS cleanup if `hostname` provided.
-  - Returns: `{ ok: true }` on success.
-  - Reason: Cleanly shut down and remove public exposure when you’re done, or when rotating.

 ## MCP Tools Test Script